vimanasystems/ZeroTrustBSD/README.md

 ## 🚀 Overview

-**ZeroTrustBSD** is an **Autonomous Cyber Defense OS** — a digitally sovereign, open-source security platform built on OpenBSD.
+**ZeroTrustBSD** is an **Autonomous Cyber Defense OS** ; a digitally sovereign, open-source security platform built on OpenBSD.

 It transforms any appliance into a programmable network shield capable of:
-- **Microsegmentation** with VXLAN, PF, and anchors
+- **Microsegmentation** with VXLAN, PF, and anchors and more.
-- **BGP-driven overlays** for interconnectivity and failover
+- **BGP-driven overlays** for interconnectivity and failover for telecom applications
 - **Signed configuration enforcement** via [Signify](https://man.openbsd.org/signify)
+Of course this can be implemented with respect to other sugnatory requirements.
 - **Embedded compliance** automation for critical industries

 Ideal for: